Create DIY Pumpkin Slime with the Kids this Fall

 Pumpkin guts slime is such wiggly, jiggly fun!

 The pumpkin seeds give this slime more of a cool sensory feel than standard slime, and the idea of making slime with pumpkin guts gives this DIY just enough of a “gross” factor to make it seasonably spooky for the kids!

 We played with ours for a long time and really enjoyed the jiggly texture.
 It was quite an experience! 😃

 Since this slime does contain fresh pumpkin, it should be kept in a covered container and stored in the fridge, where you can expect it to last for a few days.

-Despite the fact that it’s made with real pumpkin, Pumpkin Guts Slime is NOT actually edible!
+Despite the fact that it’s made with real pumpkin, this slime is NOT actually edible!
 Keep this in mind, especially if you’re making this slime with young children.